Skills utilized

 Web analytics

-Note: for confidentiality reasons, parts of
+Note: for confidentiality reasons, parts of the interfaces have been obfuscated.

 Shopping Cart Software Map

-features were added, the two main ones were reporting and customization.
+While stabilizing the software, new features to add were discovered through expert evaluation, brainstorming, and competitive analysis.
+While many features were added, the two main ones I determined were reporting and customization.

 Central Configuration Screen